MDAStanford/Cyber-Security-Project-1/README.md

 Access to this machine is only allowed from the following IP addresses: 172.117.57.160 (LOCAL MACHINE)

-- *TODO: Add whitelisted IP addresses* 40.112.187.28 (LOAD BALANCER)
+Add whitelisted IP addresses

+40.112.187.28 (LOAD BALANCER)

 Machines within the network can only be accessed by PRIVATE IP ADDRESSES

-*TODO:Which machine did you allow to access your ELK VM?
-What was its IP address?* The JumpBox has access to the Elk Server.
+Which machine did you allow to access your ELK VM?
+What was its IP address?

+The JumpBox has access to the Elk Server.
 Public IP = 20.211.8.125 / Private IP 10.2.0.4

 A summary of the access policies in place can be found in the table